asyncapi/website/content/blog/status-update-27-20.md

 - [ThoughtWorks Technology Radar - Tools](https://www.thoughtworks.com/radar/tools?blipid=202005046)
 - [Software Architecture and Design InfoQ Trends Report—April 2020](https://www.infoq.com/articles/architecture-trends-2020/)

-## Project Status Update

-Things we are focused on at the moment.

-### Generator and Parser 1.0 releases
+## Generator and Parser 1.0 releases

 We are going in the right direction with the first major releases for [the Generator](https://github.com/asyncapi/generator/) and [the Parser](https://github.com/asyncapi/parser-js/).
 The last [release candidate](https://github.com/asyncapi/generator/releases/tag/v1.0.0-rc.4) we produced for the Generator is pretty much stable, and all tasks were completed.
 We also tried it in our [GitHub Action](https://github.com/asyncapi/github-action-for-generator/pull/8) and [AsyncAPI Hub](https://hub.asyncapi.io), and it works like a charm.